General Program Information

 What is the rate of job placement after graduation for students who went through the USC MACC Program?

 Past placement of MACC students has been excellent.
-Over the past several years, almost 100% of USC MACC students who are permanent residents of the United States have been placed by the time they graduate.
+Over the past several years, almost 100 percent of USC MACC students who are permanent residents of the United States have been placed by the time they graduate.

 Some of the primary factors in job placement are: